idealparable/BibleQ/DidLazarusWriteJohn.md

 We could still argue for "the LORD God" as the author of 1-2:3, and 2:4 as a signature line based on all the clear evidence from Genesis, but it becomes unclear that the reason for the lack of that term earlier is about personal honor or authorial avoidance.

 This is much clearer if John used authorial avoidance -- the same author who started his gospel with "In the beginning was the Word" and adds that he was the primary focus of creative power -- which might otherwise seem like surprising new revelation.
 Which is possible, but then the apparent total lack of early surprise or dispute of this teaching is, well, surprising.

 It makes much more sense if John was seeing this as taught in Genesis following Hebrew rules of interpretation in combination with Christ.
 Jesus may also have directly told him how this works, so that John would preserve very clear clues to it in his gospel.

 We can still argue for the "us-texts" in Genesis as teaching plurality of internal nature of God in some way, and Unitarian arguments against this evidence have indeed been soundly debunked.

 Mainly they argue it refers to angels, which the wording forbids as the "us" does the creating, and we're explicitly told God does the creating, not angels.
 Or some will argue for the "royal we" (plural of majesty) which Hebrew scholars reject as nonexistent for verbs and pronouns, so can't be used for "us," and that argument would prove too much, as it would imply only a plurality is actually majestic.

-And one (Sean Finnegan) argues based on the rarity of these "us" wordings (only three indisputable, all in Genesis, arguably a fourth in Isaiah) compared to unipersonal pronouns, which is irrelevant since most of these are referring to the Son or to the Father or to the Spirit rather than the Being, and some even backfire on the Unitarian (e.g. the Father calling the Son "you" in Psalm 110 ([1](https://www.blueletterbible.org/lsb/psa/110/1) and most of the other verses "your", [4](https://www.blueletterbible.org/lsb/psa/110/4) "you"); the Unitarian argument assumes that all such pronouns are literally *personal* pronouns, and that there is no such thing as a pronoun referring to the Being, which I don't assume, but if it's correct, it also means the "you" here has the Father referring to the Messiah as a distinct Person from the Father, and we know from many other OT passages that the Messiah would be God; see [Isaiah 9:6-7](https://www.blueletterbible.org/lsb/isa/9/7), [Psalm 45:6-7](https://www.blueletterbible.org/lsb/psa/45/6), [Micah 5:2](https://www.blueletterbible.org/lsb/mic/5/2), [Daniel 7:13-14](https://www.blueletterbible.org/lsb/dan/7/13),[27](https://www.blueletterbible.org/lsb/dan/7/27)).
+And one (Sean Finnegan) argues based on the rarity of these "us" wordings (only three indisputable, all in Genesis, arguably a fourth in Isaiah) compared to unipersonal pronouns, which is irrelevant since most of these are referring to the Son or to the Father or to the Spirit rather than the Being, and some even backfire on the Unitarian (e.g. the Father calling the Son "you" in Psalm 110 ([1](https://www.blueletterbible.org/lsb/psa/110/1){:target="_blank"} and most of the other verses "your", [4](https://www.blueletterbible.org/lsb/psa/110/4){:target="_blank"} "you").

+The Unitarian argument assumes that all such pronouns are literally *personal* pronouns, and that there is no such thing as a pronoun referring to the Being, which I don't assume, but if it's correct, it also means the "you" here has the Father referring to the Messiah as a distinct Person from the Father, and we know from many other OT passages that the Messiah would be God; see [Isaiah 9:6-7](https://www.blueletterbible.org/lsb/isa/9/7){:target="_blank"}, [Psalm 45:6-7](https://www.blueletterbible.org/lsb/psa/45/6){:target="_blank"}, [Micah 5:2](https://www.blueletterbible.org/lsb/mic/5/2){:target="_blank"}, [Daniel 7:13-14](https://www.blueletterbible.org/lsb/dan/7/13){:target="_blank"},[27](https://www.blueletterbible.org/lsb/dan/7/27){:target="_blank"}).

-And the three initial us-texts ([Gen 1:26](https://www.blueletterbible.org/lsb/gen/1/26), [3:22](https://www.blueletterbible.org/lsb/gen/3/22), [11:7](https://www.blueletterbible.org/lsb/gen/11/7)) serve as prior context clarifying all later phrasing, so it didn't need to be spelled out explicitly over and over, which is foreign to their high-context culture.
+And the three initial us-texts ([Gen 1:26](https://www.blueletterbible.org/lsb/gen/1/26){:target="_blank"}, [3:22](https://www.blueletterbible.org/lsb/gen/3/22){:target="_blank"}, [11:7](https://www.blueletterbible.org/lsb/gen/11/7){:target="_blank"}) serve as prior context clarifying all later phrasing, so it didn't need to be spelled out explicitly over and over, which is foreign to their high-context culture.

 But if in fact the details of the opening, avoided self-referential naming, and authorship of John (the gospel) mean what I think they mean, then the Trinity specifically (as three actually listed Persons, not just a vague plurality with unspecified number or sense) was taught using the rules of Hebrew right to Adam, and was always understood by all later authors and readers as foundational.